monicahq/monica/docs/installation/debian.md

 `cd /var/www/monica` then run these steps with `sudo`:

 1. `cp .env.example .env` to create your own version of all the environment variables needed for the project to work.
+1. Update `.env` to your specific needs.
+Don't forget to set `DB_USERNAME` and `DB_PASSWORD` with the settings used behind.
-1. Run `composer install --no-interaction --prefer-dist --no-suggest --optimize-autoloader` to install all packages.
+1. Run `composer install --no-interaction --prefer-dist --no-suggest --optimize-autoloader --ignore-platform-reqs` to install all packages.
 1. Run `npm install` to install all the front-end dependencies and tools needed to compile assets.
 1. Run `npm run production` to compile js and css assets.
 1. Run `php artisan key:generate` to generate an application key.
 This will set `APP_KEY` with the right value automatically.
 1. Run `php artisan setup:production` to run the migrations, seed the database and symlink folders.
 1. Optional: run `php artisan passport:install` to create the access tokens required for the API (Optional).
-1. Update `.env` to your specific needs.
-Don't forget to set `DB_USERNAME` and `DB_PASSWORD` with the settings used behind.

 #### 8. Configure cron job